sebpar01/AmericanFootballAnalysis/README.md

 To facilitate labeling directly within the video recordings, a Python dashboard is utilized.
 This dashboard was developed using the PyQt6 package.
 Within this dashboard, there is a dedicated button for each label.
 When a specific sequence is detected in the video, the corresponding label can be selected.
 In this process, the multi-level one-hot encoding principle described above is applied.
 By pressing a button, an entry with the timestamp and the corresponding label is created in a YAML file.
 Consequently, each timestamp in the video can be assigned a label based on this YAML file.
 This is crucial for further labeling of the frames.
-The figure below shows the output of the Obe-Hot-Encoding Labeling for one specific video.
+The figure below shows the output of the One-Hot-Encoding Labeling for one specific video based on the yaml-file.
 An active label (clicked button) is represented by the value 1.
 An inactive has the value 0.

 ![Labeling_Video_Github](https://github.com/sebpar01/AmericanFootballAnalysis/assets/101809039/2bb56ab5-c1e0-45b5-b38a-e95dedf76c15)